Nicola1971/TreeElementsButton-Plugin/README.md

 Added some plugin configuration options:

-* Target Window: open the Evolution elemnts page in a popup window or in a new browser tab (target="_blank)
+* Target Window: open the resource elements page in a popup window or in a new browser tab (target="_blank)
 * Use Awesome Fonts: For Manager themes that includes awesome fonts, you can replace the default icon with an awesome font of your choice
 * Awesome Fonts icon: default value "fa-list"
 * Awesome Fonts hover color: default value "FFFFFF"